-Group vocational counseling: This involves the counsellor in a counseling relationship/interaction with more than one person (client) who have similar vocational needs/problems.
+Group vocational counseling:- This involves the counsellor in a counseling relationship/interaction with more than one person (client) who have similar vocational needs/problems.
 The aim of the relationship is to help members of the group to individually and severally resolve their vocational problems.
-One of the advantages of this approach is that if well organized, members of the group learn from one another about careers help another and equally one to overcome some problems. vocational/career If properly the organized, counselor can disseminate vocational information to a good number of students at the same time ranging from types, nature of works, entry requirements, duration of training, personality traits needed, conditions of services, retirement benefits, hazard of the work and so forth.
+One of the advantages of this approach is that if well organized, members of the group learn from one another about careers help another to and equally one overcome some vocational/career problems.
+If properly organized, the counselor can disseminate vocational information to a good number of students at the same time ranging from types, nature of works, entry requirements, duration of training, personality traits needed, conditions of services, retirement benefits, hazard of the work and so forth.
 From his research, Iwuama (1999), discovered that group vocational Counselling was relatively more effective than Bibliotherapy and career day in fostering realistic vocational choice by students in Owerri, Imo state, Nigeria.